Jaffulee/gemini_api_template/README.md

       python -m venv .venv
       .venv/Scripts/activate
       ```
+    - If you get a security error when running activate, you may need to change your machine's execution policy by running Windows PowerShell as administrator and running the command:
+      ```bash
+      Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
+      ```
     - Verify your terminal has a green `(.venv)` on the left.
 5.  **Select Python Interpreter:**
     - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac).
     - Type and select `Python: Select Interpreter`.
     - Choose `Python x.xx.x (.venv)`.
+    - (Optional) Change your VSCode Python Environment settings so that the run button uses your Virtual Environment by:
+      - Navigate to `File > Preferences > Settings` (or `Code > Settings` on macOS)
+      - Search for `python terminal` and ensure `Activate Terminal` and `Execute in File Directory` are enabled.
 6.  **Create `.env` file:**
     - Create a file named `.env` in the root of your project (ensure it's **not** inside the `.venv` folder).
     - Ensure your `.gitignore` file includes `.env` and `.venv`.
 (This is often pre-configured if you use a Python `.gitignore` template).